Avery, Iowa

 Avery is an unincorporated community in Monroe County, Iowa, United States.

 Geography

-It is located at the intersection of County Road H27 and 700th Avenue, 6 mi northeast of Albia, at 41.063413N, -92.716236W.
+The community is located at the intersection of County Road H27 and 700th Avenue, 6 mi northeast of Albia, at 41.063413N, -92.716236W.

 History

 Avery was founded in 1868 when the Chicago, Burlington and Quincy Railroad was constructed through the area.
 It was originally named Coffman, after the owner of the townsite.
 The name was later changed to Avery, after nearby Avery Creek.

 Avery's population was 300 in 1940.